HanoverStatsLabs/resources/labs/Lab5Instructions.md

 ## Statistical Investigations

 **Important formatting note**: As you work through this lab assignment, answer the questions which are posed by typing into your R Markdown report.
 You should use section headings, subsection headings, numbered lists, unnumbered lists, etc. to organize your work and make it easy for your reader to follow.
-You can refer to the [R Markdown Syntax Sheet](../rmarkdownBasics.md) for help with creating these effects.
+You can refer to the [Basic Cheatsheet](../cheatsheet.md) for help with creating these effects.

 **R Chunks**: As you create graphs and numerical summaries, be sure you are adding these commands to your R Markdown report by creating R chunks for them.
 While you do have some freedom regarding how you structure your report, you should typically have sections that contain a heading, a brief introductory paragraph, and an R code chunk for any relevant computations, followed by (numbered) answers to the questions.